What is Play Therapy?

 - Regular review sessions take place with parent/carer.

-- Regular reviews take place with the referrer.
+- Regular reviews take place with the referrer if requested.